thalestpires/install_redmine/README.md

 #How to use:
 ## Ubuntu
-ssh install_redmine.sh ubuntu
+sh install_redmine.sh ubuntu

 ## CentOS
-ssh install_redmine.sh centos
+sh install_redmine.sh centos